 The applicable performance reference period (i.e. the time horizon over which the performance of the Sub-Fund is measured and compared with that of the High-on-High and at the end of which the mechanism for the compensation for past underperformance (or negative performance) can be reset) is of five (5) years on a rolling basis (the "Performance Reference Period").
-Any underperformance or loss previously incurred during the

-Performance Reference Period should be recovered before a Performance Fee becomes payable.
+Any underperformance or loss previously incurred during the Performance Reference Period should be recovered before a Performance Fee becomes payable.

-The Performance Fee, for all Share Classes, is equal to 10% p.a., of the difference between the Net Asset Value per Share before Performance Fee payment and the High-on-High multiplied by the number of Shares outstanding on each Valuation Day of a Calculation Period.
+The Performance Fee, for Share Classes A-EUR, AH-CHF, AH-USD and CG-EUR, is equal to 20% p.a., and, for Share Classes B-EUR, B-CHF and BH-USD, is equal to 10% p.a. of the difference between the Net Asset Value per Share before Performance Fee payment and the High-on-High multiplied by the number of Shares outstanding on each Valuation Day of a Calculation Period.
 The Performance Fee is calculated net of all costs, i.e. on the basis of the Net Asset Value per Share after deduction of all expenses, liabilities, and administrative and management fees (but without deducting the Performance Fee, as long as this is in the investors' best interest), and is adjusted to take account of all dividend distribution, Subscriptions and Redemptions.